May 29, 2021

 Website Goals

 First and foremost, your website goals are the most important aspect that should be reflected on.
-Most people are wanting a new or updated website to help strengthen their businesses, but that comes in the form of wanting more customers, sales, or inquiries?
+Most people are wanting a new or updated website to help strengthen their businesses, but does that comes in the form of wanting more customers, sales, or inquiries?

 Ask yourself: